OUR HISTORY

 2014, The Bridal Couture Collection

 Laug comes full circle and representing the Maison is Laura della Croce di Dojola.
-With more than forty years since the label’s establishment, the fashion house continues to be a staple in fine Italian haute couture in Italy and abroad.
+With more than forty years since the label’s establishment, the fashion house continues to be a staple in fine Italian high fashion in Italy and abroad.
 In addition to its haute couture collections, the new focus is on the bridal line, which showcases the same meticulous attention to detail and iconic Laug silhouettes.

 Photo © André Laug